-- 1 The minimum trainer to trainee ratio should not be less than 1:2 at any one time. - 2 Sufficient haematology beds supervised by fully trained haematologist/ haematological oncologist for acute and clinical admissions of patients with non-malignant and malignant blood disorders.
-This can take place in an independent haematology unit or as part of a General Medical Unit. - 3 Sufficient reverse isolation facilities for the management of patients with immuno-suppression and agranulocytosis. - 4 Access to intensive or high dependency care. - 5 Access to 24-hours laboratory and imaging services for management of acute haematological problems including hypercalcaemia, hyperviscosity, disseminated intravascular coagulation and bleeding problems. - 6 Access to specialised procedures for the acute and chronic management of blood diseases, including plasmapheresis and cytapheresis, haematopoietic stem cell transplantation, etc. - 7 Access to services of specialised haematology diagnostic laboratory, blood transfusion services and drug level monitoring. - 8 Acute medical audit and postgraduate education programmes. - 9 Access to library and audiovisual facilities.
+- 1 The minimum trainer to trainee ratio should not be less than 1:2 at any one time. - 2 Sufficient haematology beds supervised by fully trained haematologist/ haematological oncologist for acute and clinical admissions of patients with nonmalignant and malignant blood disorders.
+This can take place in an independent haematology unit or as part of a General Medical Unit.

+- 3 Sufficient reverse isolation facilities for the management of patients with immunosuppression and agranulocytosis. - 4 Access to intensive or high dependency care. - 5 Access to 24-hours laboratory and imaging services for management of acute haematological problems including hypercalcaemia, hyperviscosity, disseminated intravascular coagulation and bleeding problems. - 6 Access to specialised procedures for the acute and chronic management of blood diseases, including plasmapheresis and cytapheresis, haematopoietic stem cell transplantation, etc. - 7 Access to services of specialised haematology diagnostic laboratory, blood transfusion services and drug level monitoring. - 8 Medical audit and postgraduate education programmes.